Orgo-space/n8n-nodes-orgo/README.md

 # n8n-nodes-orgo

-This is an n8n community node that provides integration with Orgo, a multi-tenant SaaS platform for organizations with emphasis on scouting and membership management.
+This is an n8n community node that provides comprehensive integration with Orgo, a multi-tenant SaaS platform for organizations specializing in membership management, event coordination, and community engagement.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.